 How to Get Internet Without Cable: 7 Options to Consider

 We got to deal with this recently on a call to negotiate a lower Internet price.
-The salesperson only cared to try and upsell us to get cable and a phone line, by telling us we could bundle to save money.
+The salesperson tried to upsell us to get cable and a phone line, by telling us we could bundle to save money.
 We’re concerned with just having affordable Internet access and, of course, did not fall for their sales tactics.

 Making the frustration worse, there’s a lack of competition in the broadband service space.
 This makes it increasingly more difficult for those trying to figure out how to get wireless Internet without cable.